amforte/Topographic-Analysis-Kit/README.md

 ## Topographic Analyis Kit for TopoToolbox ##
 These are a series of MATLAB functions written by Adam M. Forte [aforte8 'at' lsu.edu] that build upon the functionality of TopoToolbox [https://github.com/wschwanghart/topotoolbox].
 Each function contains a header with basic functionality info along with expected inputs and possible outputs.
 There is now a detailed user guide included in the repository as both a PDF ('TAKmanual_reduce.pdf') and a LaTeX file (folder 'TAKmanual_texFiles' which inludes the tex file and associated images).

+# Error Reporting and Feature Request
+If you encounter a bug or have a suggestion for a new feature / improvement the preferred method of communication is to use the 'Issues' function built into GitHub.
+To make sure that I actually know about it, **when submitting an issue, tag me, i.e. type "@amforte" into the top of the issue**.
+This way I will get a notification that there is an issue, otherwise I won't know about it unless I'm checking the issues page.
+You can also email Adam [aforte8 'at' lsu.edu].
+If you encounter an issue that you know how to fix and are comfortable with how git works, please feel free to fork the code and submit a pull request with fixes and improvements, collaboration is welcome!

 # Release
 v.1.2.0 has been released!
 The release includes all files in the 'master' repository along with a tarball bundling the example data sets referenced in the manual.
 New releases are created periodically when major changes in the codes occur.